adoxa/ansicon/readme.txt

     Eg: `ansicon -m30 -t file.ans' will display `file.ans' using black on cyan as the default color.

+    The attribute may start with "-" to permanently reverse the foreground and background colors (but not when using `-p').
+Eg: `ansicon -m-f0 -t file.log' will use reversed black on white as the default (i.e. white on black, with foreground sequences changing the background).

+    If you experience trouble with certain programs, the log may help in finding the cause; it  can be found at "%TEMP%\ansicon.log".
+A number should follow the `l':

+	0	No logging
+	1	Log process start and end
+	2	Above, plus log modules used by the process
+	3	Above, plus log functions that are hooked
+	4	Log console output (add to any of the above)
+	8	Append to the existing file (add to any of the above)

+    The log option will not work with `-p'; set the environment variable ANSICON_LOG instead.
+The variable is only read once when a new process is started; changing it won't affect running processes.
+If you identify a module that causes problems (one known is "nvd3d9wrap.dll") add it to the ANSICON_EXC environment variable (see ANSICON_API below, but the extension is required).

     Once installed, the ANSICON environment variable will be created.
 This variable is of the form "WxH (wxh)", where W & H are the width and height of the buffer and w & h are the width and height of the window.
     The variable is updated whenever a program reads it directly (i.e. as an individual request, not as part of the entire environment block).
     For example, "set an" will not update it, but "echo %ansicon%" will.
+    Also created is ANSICON_VER, which contains the version without the point (1.50 becomes "150").
+This variable does not exist as part of the environment block ("set an" will not show it).

+    If installed, GUI programs will not be hooked.
+Either start the program directly with `ansicon', or add it to the ANSICON_GUI variable (see ANSICON_API below).

+    Using `ansicon' after install will always start with the default attrib- utes, restoring the originals on exit; all other programs will use the current attributes.
+The shift state is always reset for a new process.

     The Windows API WriteFile and WriteConsoleA functions will set the num- ber of characters written, not the number of bytes.
 When using a multi-